dzove855/Bash-web-server/README.md

 ```

 ## Websocket
-NOTE: This is still expiremental and only works for sendin data, not receiving!
+!!!NOTE: This is still expiremental and only works for sendin data, not receiving!

 Functions:
 ```